pivotal/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

 In this section, you will use the Tanzu Workload CLI plug-in to create your first `Workload`.
-The Platform Engineer has already created some Supply Chains for you to use, which can pull the source code from the source repository and build it.
-The built artifact are shipped to a GitOps repository determined by the  Platform Engineer.
+The Platform Engineer has already created some Supply Chains for you to use.
+The Supply Chains can pull the source code from the source repository and build it.
+The built artifact is then pushed to a GitOps repository determined by the Platform Engineer.

 ## Prerequisites